aidigital/spelunk.nvim/README.md

+# Welcome to the future

+This branch is a fork ok [spelunk.nvim](https://github.com/EvWilson/spelunk.nvim), with the improvements in [my PRs](https://github.com/EvWilson/spelunk.nvim/pulls/aidigital).

 # spelunk.nvim

 Marks not cutting it?
 Create and manage bookmarks more easily, with an easy to use and configurable UI.